-Outcomes of Preparation for Higher Education Programme, Spring term, January to March 2020.
+Outcomes of Preparation for Higher Education Programme, 2021

-The Director was able to contact 22 (91.6%) of 24 participants who successfully completed the Preparation for Higher Education Programme during Spring 2020.
-This feedback has provided strong evidence of the value of the course to this cohort, who have very varied educational and employment backgrounds, but who all faced obstacles in gaining employment, particularly at a professional level, in the UK.
-The feedbacks confirmed the commitment and determination to re-enter higher education and professional work, which motivates this group.
+The Director has to date been able to contact 33 (50%) of 66 participants who successfully completed the Preparation for Higher Education Programme during 2021.
+Their feedback has provided strong evidence of the value of the course to this cohort, who have very varied educational and employment backgrounds, but who all faced obstacles in gaining employment, particularly at a professional level, in the UK.
+The feedbacks confirmed the commitment and determination to enter or re-enter higher education and professional work, which motivates this group.
 Each individual takes a number of steps towards their goal, which may change as they gain more experience.
+There is an ongoing need for more educational and careers casework than the Charity, and other organisations, are currently able to provide.

-A summary of current progress and outcomes is below.
+A summary of current progress and outcomes is as follows: